wotakumoe/wotaku/test.md

 Literally 'Magical Girl', it's a subgenre of fantasy centered around young girls who possess magical abilities, which they typically use through an ideal alter ego into which they can transform.
 Example: [Sailor Moon](https://anilist.co/anime/530/Sailor-Moon/)

 #### Mecha
 Abbreviation for 'Mechanical', these shows heavily feature or focus on mechanical innovation.
 Robots, cyborgs, androids, and space stations, for example, all fall under the wide umbrella of mecha; however, robots are usually the primary focus.
+Example: [Neon Genesis Evangelion](https://anilist.co/anime/30/Shin-Seiki-Evangelion)

 #### Shoujo-ai
 Anime and manga that explore emotional, but largely platonic, homoerotic relationships between women.
 Stories with explicit content of such type, are generally referred to as 'Yuri' or 'GL'.
 Note that this distinction is only used by western audiences.